AdrianKriger/r-lattice-data/docs/index.md

 # Lattice Data with R (Cape Town)
 {: .fs-9 }

 In this exercise, we will explore the concepts and applications of spatial autocorrelation _(Is their a relationship between attributes and their location?
 Do similar attributes cluster?
-Is their an underlying (spatial) pattern in the data?)_ and extend Ordinary Least Squares regression with location; namely Geographically Weighted Regression.
+Is their an underlying (spatial) pattern in the data?)_.

 <figure><center>
   <!--<img src="{{site.baseurl | prepend: site.url}}/img/plotly.html" style="width: 800px; height: 300px; border: 0px">-->